kyma-project/control-plane/docs/kyma-environment-broker/03-03-runtime-operations.md

 ## Deprovisioning

 Each deprovisioning step is responsible for a separate part of cleaning Runtime dependencies.
 To properly deprovision all Runtime dependencies, you need the data used during the Runtime provisioning.
+The first step finds the previous operation and copies those data.

 Any deprovisioning step shouldn't block the entire deprovisioning operation.
 Use the `RetryOperationWithoutFail` function from the `DeprovisionOperationManager` struct to skip your step in case of retry timeout.
 Set at most 5min timeout for retries in your step.
-Each step has its own separate `stage`, so once the step in is successfully executed, it won't be retried.
+Each step has its own separate `stage`, so once the step is successfully executed, it won't be retried.
 The deprovisioning process contains the following steps:

 | Step                         | Domain                          | Description                                                                                                                                                          |